-Like other diuretics, spironolactone tablets reduces the renal clearance of lithium, thus increasing the risk of lithium toxicity.
-Monitor lithium levels periodically when spironolactone tablets are coadministered [see Clinical Pharmacology (12.3)].
+Like other diuretics, spironolactone reduces the renal clearance of lithium, thus increasing the risk of lithium toxicity.
+Monitor lithium levels periodically when spironolactone is coadministered [see Clinical Pharmacology (12.3)].

-7.3 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)
+7.3 Nonsteroidal anti-inflammatory drugs (NSAIDs)

 In some patients, the administration of an NSAID can reduce the diuretic, natriuretic, and antihypertensive effect of diuretics.
-Therefore, when spironolactone tablets and NSAIDs are used concomitantly, monitor closely to determine if the desired effect of the diuretic is obtained [see Clinical Pharmacology (12.3)].
+Therefore, when spironolactone and NSAIDs are used concomitantly, monitor closely to determine if the desired effect of the diuretic is obtained [see Clinical Pharmacology (12.3)].